 |

+A view of the wind turbines as seen from Hut Point looking across McMurdo Station, in December 2010.
+(Peter Rejcek) from the USAP Photo Library (link to original).
 The two-year project was developed by the the New Zealand program.
 It consists of 3 330KW turbines located on a ridgeline of Crater Hill midway between Scott Base and McMurdo Station.
-The turbines are 110 feet in diameter, with the hubs mounted on 121-foot towers (more technical details, and photos from the 2008-09 construction season).
-Below, some more photos from the 2009-10 season. | |
+The turbines are 110 feet in diameter, with the hubs mounted on 121-foot towers (my coverage, details, and photos from the 2008-09 construction season).
+Below, photos from the 2009-10 season. | |

 ![]() Hauling some of the blades to the erection site (SB). |